sbb-design-systems/lyne-components/docs/STATES.md

 ### Active

 State when component or element is active and not a form element.
-(e.g. an active tab in a tab group, an expanded accordion panel, an pressed button) Should visually highlight the component.
+(e.g. an active tab in a tab group, an expanded accordion panel, a pressed button) Should visually highlight the component.
 For accessibility compliance, the visual highlight must not be reduced to color, but should either include translation, cursor/pointer change or other effects that make it understandable for visually impaired consumers.

 ### Checked

-State when form component or elment is checked.
+State when form component or element is checked.
 (e.g. radio-button, checkbox)
 Should visually indicate its state.
 Indeterminate is a substate of this.